serverless/serverless/docs/providers/aws/guide/serverless.yml.md

         - subnetId1
         - subnetId2
     package:
-      include: # Specify the directories and files which should be included in the deployment package for this specific function.
+      patterns: # Specify the directories and files which should be included in the deployment package for this specific function.
         - src/**
         - handler.js
       exclude: # Specify the directories and files which should be excluded in the deployment package for this specific function.